How-to's and tips for your home and garden free.

 If the home had scatter rugs, it would be someones duty to take them outside, drape them over a porch rail, fence or clothes line and beat them with a rug beater or stick to loosen and remove the dirt.
 Larger area rugs were often left in place and swept with a corn broom.
 The art of rug beating is still quite often done today; however, even these along with large area rugs and rooms with carpet in them are looked after with a vacuum.

 Airing of the linens was done in the spring and usually again in the fall.
 Blankets and other bed linens were washed and hung outside to dry.
 Here again, the water would have to be heated and often as not lye soap was used in the washing.
 Quilts and heavier blankets would be hung over a clothes line or fence to let the wind blow the freshness back into them.
-Modern technology has taken over once again.
-Clothes washers and dryers as well as drycleaning have all but erased the time spent on freshening the linen.
+Modern technology has taken over once again with clothes washers and dryers as well as the dry-cleaning service.
+These have all but erased the time that was spent in freshening the linen.
 Although we have all of the modern amenities, it is still very enjoyable to sleep in linens that have dried on the line.

 Cleaning Solution